davidvonthenen/document-rag-guide/Document_Search_for_Better_AI_Governance.md

 ## **8. Conclusion**

 The Document RAG architecture moves AI retrieval from opaque heuristics to **observable, governable search**.
 Pairing a Large Language Model with **lexical-first OpenSearch retrieval** (BM25, phrase constraints, and fielded entity clauses) blends generation with verifiable evidence.
-Queries run against **both Long-Term (LT) and HOT (unstable)** in parallel, ranked **per store** and interleaved deterministically-delivering reliability, transparency, and compliance that end-to-end training or vector-only stacks can't match.
+Queries run against **both Long-Term (LT) and HOT (unstable)** in parallel, and (by default) the merged hit list is re-ranked externally with BM25 before final delivery—maintaining reliability, transparency, and compliance that end-to-end training or vector-only stacks can't match.

 Knowledge is treated as a first-class asset. **LT (LT)** is the vetted, durable store with deterministic mappings (`explicit_terms`, provenance fields, versions). **HOT (unstable)** is an operational, entity-scoped store governed by TTL. **HOT → LT promotion happens only** when there is sufficient **positive reinforcement** of the data **or** a **trusted human-in-the-loop** has verified it.